as-ideas/tts-draftjs/blogpost/blogpost.md

     }
 ```
 Checkout the example.
 We now got an editor allowing the user to edit the text, while highlighting roughly the
-current audio position by highlighting the paragraph.
+current audio position by highlighting the paragraph/block.

 __Success!__

 ![](./audioTrackingExample.gif)

-Yes, our solution is not the best but good enough to give the proof reading person a rough indication where she/he is.
-One could
+Yes, our solution is not the best in terms of audio position percision but good enough to give the proof reading person a
-ask the backend to send a more precise audio position along with the text.
-But first let us see how far we get with our current
+rough indication where she/he is.
+One could ask the backend to send a more precise audio position information along with the text.
-implementation.
+But first let us see how far we get with our current implementation.

-*If you are based in Berlin and are interested in working with passionate developers, drop us an email at hello@asideas.de :-)*
+*If you are based in Berlin, or want to, and are interested in working with passionate developers, drop us an email at hello@asideas.de :-)*